arijoh/DataDrivenForecastModels/README.md

 # Summary

 Hydrological systems benefit both economically and environmentally from high-quality models that can predict and prepare the system for an increase in runoff.
-Due to data-availability and advancement in machine learning, data-driven models, which are a  simplification of the conceptual models, have been gaining attention in recent years due to their speed and flexibility.\\
+Due to data-availability and advancement in machine learning, data-driven models, which are a  simplification of the conceptual models, have been gaining attention in recent years due to their speed and flexibility.

 ARIMA is a statistical model that can be used for generating forecasts for hydrological systems.
-The order of the model is traditionally identified by manual inspection of the time series, but this manual inspection can both be tedious and time-consuming.\\
+The order of the model is traditionally identified by manual inspection of the time series, but this manual inspection can both be tedious and time-consuming.

-In this thesis, an automated model selection of ARIMA type models, using meta-optimization on two catchments in Copenhagen, is presented. \\
+In this thesis, an automated model selection of ARIMA type models, using meta-optimization on two catchments in Copenhagen, is presented.
 For the model selection, the following things are investigated:

-	* Item How automated model selection can be carried out efficiently
+	* Item 1 How automated model selection can be carried out efficiently
-	* Item Comparison of models with/without precipitation as an input.
+	* Item 2 Comparison of models with/without precipitation as an input.
-	* Item How different optimization algorithms perform in the coefficient estimation (i.e. local/global-search).
+	* Item 3 How different optimization algorithms perform in the coefficient estimation (i.e. local/global-search).
-	* Item Comparision of models that are fitted using a single-, and multi-step forecasts.
+	* Item 4 Comparision of models that are fitted using a single-, and multi-step forecasts.

 Two different error measures will be used for model selection, Persistence Index skill-score (PI),  and accuracy in predicting a simplified version of ATS activation